pyrochlore/obsidian-tracker/docs/TargetEvaluation.md

 # Target Evaluation

-According to the [input parameters](https://github.com/pyrochlore/obsidian-tracker/blob/master/docs/InputParameters.md), the provided search target will be counted or evaluated as a value.
+According to the [input parameters](https://github.com/pyrochlore/obsidian-tracker/blob/master/docs/InputParameters.md) you provided, the search target will be counted or evaluated as a value.
 Obsidian-tracker supports four kinds of searchType: 'tag', 'frontmatter', 'wiki', and 'text', dealing with different types of searching condition.

 ## tag